Wilfried Martens

-Wilfried Achiel Emma Martens ([ˈʋɪlfrit ˈmɑrtəns]; 19 April 1936 – 9 October 2013) was a Belgian politician who served as prime minister of Belgium from 1979 to 1981 and from 1981 to 1992.
+Wilfried Achiel Emma Martens ([ˈʋɪlfrit ˈmɑrtəns]; 19 April 1936 – 9 October 2013) was a Belgian politician who served as prime minister of Belgium from 1979 to 1992, except from April to December 1981.
 A member of the Flemish Christian People's Party, during his premiership he oversaw the transformation of Belgium into a federal state.
 He was one of the founders of the European People's Party.

+During his time as prime minister, Martens led a series of centre-right and centre-left cabinets.

 Early life

-Martens was born on 19 April 1936 in the village of Sleidinge, East Flanders, the son of small farmers.
+Martens was born on 19 April 1936 in the village of Sleidinge, East Flanders, the son of modest small farmers.
 He studied law at the Catholic University of Leuven, graduating in 1960.
 Martens became active in the Flemish Movement as a student.
 He began to draw public attention in 1957 when, as president of the Flemish Youth Committee, he organized a march to protest the lack of Flemish presence in the 1958 Brussels World's Fair, and was subsequently arrested while protesting the opening of the exposition.